Enzo Ferrari: Personal life

 Ferrari and Laura's one son, Alfredo "Dino", who was born in 1932 and groomed as Enzo's successor, suffered from ill-health and died from muscular dystrophy in 1956.
 According to Time magazine, Ferrari and Laura's love for their son is what kept them together.
 Although Dino never raced competitively, his father provided him with a fleet of cars that he raced for pleasure.
 He also designed engine parts while bedridden.
 Ferrari and Laura remained married until her death in 1978.
 John Nikas, writer and expert on the history of cars who founded the British Sports Car Hall of Fame, said of Ferrari, "His real loves in life were racing and Dino."

 Enzo had a second son, Piero, with his mistress Lina Lardi in 1945.
 As divorce was illegal in Italy until 1970, Piero could only be recognized as Enzo's son after Laura's death in 1978.
-Piero Lardi's existence was kept a secret known only to a few of his father's confidantes.
+Piero Lardi's existence was kept a secret, known only to a few of his father's confidantes.
 According to Yates, "There is no question that at some point in the late 1950s, Laura Ferrari discovered her husband's second life", and openly derided him as a "bastard" when she saw him in a factory.
 After Laura's death, Ferrari adopted Piero, who took the name Piero Lardi Ferrari.
 As of 2023, he is vice chairman of the company, and owns a 10% share of it.
 Piero told the Los Angeles Times that Michael Mann's 2023 biographical film Ferrari was accurate, in particular in its depiction of his father's drive, saying, "My father was a person who was always looking ahead, moving forward, never going back."

 Ferrari was made a Cavaliere del Lavoro in 1952, to add to his honours of Cavaliere and Commendatore in the 1920s.
 He also received several honorary degrees, including the Hammarskjöld Prize in 1962, the Columbus Prize in 1965, and the De Gasperi Award in 1987.
 He was posthumously inducted into the International Motorsports Hall of Fame (1994) and the Automotive Hall of Fame (2000).

 Death

-Ferrari died on 14 August 1988 in Maranello at the age of 90, of leukemia.
-Because he was a private person, and because he feared popular protests due to the fact that Ferrari's team had been beaten by McLaren in every race of the 1988 season so far, Enzo expressed the wish for his death to be reported in the media only on 16 August, the day after his burial (witnessed only by his family) on 15 August.
-He witnessed the launch of the Ferrari F40 shortly before his death, which was dedicated as a symbol of his achievements.
-In 2002 Ferrari began production of the Ferrari Enzo, named after its founder.
+Ferrari died on 14 August 1988 in Maranello at the age of 90, of leukaemia.
+Because he was a private person, and because he feared possible popular protests due to the fact that Ferrari's team had been beaten by McLaren in every race of the 1988 season so far, Enzo expressed the wish for his death to be reported in the media only on 16 August, the day after his burial (witnessed only by his family) on 15 August.